 Here’s Why Charging an Electric Car Can Suck - And It’s Not The Reason You Think!

-an ev is even simpler plug in the car and wait a while if you live somewhere
+vehicle is even simpler: plug in the car and wait a bit.
+If you live somew

 here

-in our city of Boulder Colorado it is by far the most popular company that supplies these charging stations for public use and let me show you quickly. how it works so there's an app on your phone you open it up and there are literally hundreds in the denver metro area and if you zoom in there has to be 20 30 40 here in boulder colorado so the way it works is you click at one of the charging stations you can open it in Google Maps and it takes you here but it's even cooler than that because if I zoom in I can click on the station and see if it's available so this one has two stations it says both are available and it says it will charge at five kilowatts or about 15 miles per hour so to start charging it's just a matter of swiping your credit card right unfortunately no there are dozens of companies that produce these chargers but every One has It's your own account, your own payment method, and your own app.
+in our town of Boulder Colorado is by far the most popular company that supplies these charging stations for public use and let me quickly show you how it works, so there is an app. on your phone you open it up and there are literally hundreds in the Denver metro area and if you zoom in there has to be 20 30 40 right here in Boulder Colorado so the way it works is you click on one of the charging stations you can open.

 More Interesting Facts About,